 An equivalent combination of education, training, and experience will be considered.

-- Bachelor’s Degree in Rehabilitation Psychology, Special Education, Vocational Rehabilitation, Human Services, Social Work or a related field.
+- Bachelor’s Degree in Education, Counseling, Psychology, Social Work or related field.

 - Understanding of the challenges faced by people with disabilities is required.